MarshallWylder/Capstone/README.md

 Author: Marshall Wylder

 ## Overview
 This project aims to build a content based recommendation system for recipes.
 Users will be able to input ingredients that they have or would like use and the recommender will give recipes based around those ingredients.
+To run the notebooks, all required packages are avsilable in the environment.yml file.

 ## Motivation